Do your unwanted but useful items need new homes? Are you looking for something?

 Freegle is a UK-wide umbrella organisation, formed in 2009 by experienced volunteers and members of the free reuse community.
-The aims of Freegle are:
+Our charitable aims are:

-Each Freegle local group is run independently and is affiliated to Freegle Ltd. Freegle Ltd provides central services to these groups and their volunteers.
-Freegle Ltd is an Industrial and Provident Society for Community Benefit Registration no: 32410R.
-Freegle Ltd is owned by its members and governed by these rules.
+Each Freegle local group is run independently and is affiliated to Freegle Ltd, which provides central services (such as this website) to these groups and their volunteers.
+Freegle Ltd is an Industrial and Provident Society for Community Benefit.
+Freegle Ltd is owned and governed by its members.
 Local and national volunteers are eligible for membership.
-Freegle is registered as a charity with HMRC (ref.
-XT32865).